ranveer5289/SiteGenesis-OCAPI/README.md

 HTML templates present **/views/** folder are used just to render the data and templates are taken from various sites which provide free html/css templates.

-App Hosted on Heroku : http://sitegenesis-ocapi.herokuapp.com
+App Hosted on Heroku : http://sitegenesis-ocapi.herokuapp.com (not maintained)

 I use a free version of heroku so please expect some downtime :)